Secrets of Rockefeller Center at Christmas

 Shopping

-With over 100 stores, Rockefeller Center is a shopper's wonderland.
+With more than 100 stores, Rockefeller Center is a shopper's wonderland.
 For kids (and kids at heart), the LEGO store is a must.
 It features innovative displays made with the Danish company's signature colorful interlocking plastic bricks.
 The interactive building area offers hands-on entertainment.

 LEGO store, 620 5th Ave., New York, NY 10020; +1 (212) 245-5973